 Step 2: Mix

 Using a fork or your fingertips, gradually start pushing the flour into the pool of egg.
-You'll keep adding flour until it no longer makes sense to use the fork—the dough will be wet and sticky, but holding together as a single mass.
+Keep adding flour until it no longer makes sense to use the fork—the dough will be wet and sticky, but will hold together as a single mass.

 Step 3: Knead

-At this point, take out your bench knife and scrape off any dough sticking to your fork or your hands.
-Then, begin to fold additional flour into the dough with the bench knife, turning the dough roughly 45 degrees each time, to more evenly incorporate the flour.
-Once the dough feels firm and dry, and can form a craggy looking ball, it's time to start kneading.
+At this point, take out your bench scraper and scrape off any dough sticking to your fork or your hands.
+Then, begin to fold additional flour into the dough with the bench scraper, turning the dough roughly 45° each time, to more evenly incorporate the flour.
+Once the dough feels firm and dry and can form a craggy-looking ball, it's time to start kneading.

 To knead, simply press the heel of your hand into the ball of dough, pushing forward and down.
-Rotate the ball 45 degrees and do it again.
-You'll want to keep going until the dough no longer looks powdery—it should have a smooth, elastic texture similar to a firm ball of Play-Doh.
+Rotate the ball 45° and do it again.
+You'll want to keep going until the dough no longer looks powdery—it should have a smooth, elastic texture, similar to a firm ball of Play-Doh.
 If your dough feels wet and tacky, add more flour as necessary.

 If, as with the dough above, incorporating water seems really necessary, I recommend using a spray bottle, which will allow you to add very small amounts of water to a large surface area of dough.
 If your dough looks wetter than the photo above, it's probably fine.
 Just keep kneading.

-I rolled the six-hour and the no-rest doughs once, through the widest setting, to see what would happen.
+I rolled the six-hour and the no-rest doughs once, through the widest setting on my pasta roller, to see what would happen.

 Cut your dough into four pieces, set one aside, and wrap up the rest.
 Use a rolling pin to flatten the dough to at least half an inch thick.
 Try to keep the shape and size relatively even from end to end.
 This will make our later steps a little easier.

 Then, turn to your pasta maker.
 For this stage, you'll want the flat roller—the ones with teeth come later.
-Turn it to the widest setting (on most machines, it's labeled either "0" or "1").
-If you're using a stand mixer attachment, turn it to a medium-low speed.
-If you're hand cranking, you'll just want to be steady and consistent.
-First timers may want to work with a partner, so that one person can crank the machine and the other can feed the dough into the rollers.
+Adjust it to the widest setting (on most machines, it's labeled either "0" or "1").
+If you're using a stand mixer attachment, set it to a medium-low speed.
+If you're hand-cranking, you'll just want to be steady and consistent.
+First-timers may want to work with a partner, so that one person can crank the machine and the other can feed the dough into the rollers.

 Unfortunately, no matter how careful you are, mistakes happen.
 The pasta goes through funny and doubles up, or it gets a hole.
 That's where laminating comes in.

 One method requires two folds, and the other requires three.
-I haven't noticed a difference in my final results, but I personally prefer three folds because it makes for neater corners and, in case you haven't noticed, I'm a little particular about this stuff.
+I haven't noticed a difference between these two in my final results, but I personally prefer three folds, because it makes for neater corners and, in case you haven't noticed, I'm a little particular about this stuff.
 Here's the three-fold technique:

 And this is the two-fold method:

-In either case, you'll want to feed the dough back in at a rotated angle—this allows you to change up the direction the roller is pulling the pasta, and I find the dough is more sturdy and manageable when I've laminated at least two or three times over the course of rolling.
-That said, the difference does seem more pronounced when handling the uncooked dough, versus actually eating the final product.
+In either case, you'll want to feed the dough back in at a rotated angle.
+This allows you to change up the direction in which the roller is pulling the pasta, and I find that the dough is sturdier and more manageable when I've laminated at least two or three times over the course of rolling.
+That said, the difference does seem more pronounced when you're handling the uncooked dough, versus when you're actually eating the final product.

 Yeah.
 Not so good.

-Once you've rolled, laminated, and rolled again all the way to your preferred thickness, you'll want to cover up the pasta with a kitchen towel or plastic wrap to keep it from drying out.
+Once you've rolled the dough, laminated it, and rolled it again, all the way to your preferred thickness, you'll want to cover it up with a kitchen towel or plastic wrap to keep the pasta dough from drying out.

 Dust some flour onto parchment or wax paper, lay the pasta on top, and continue to sprinkle flour as you fold it over.
 (No, you shouldn't lay your pasta on the towel like I did in those photos.
 Just put it all on the parchment paper.)
-If you're working in warm, humid conditions or notice the pasta sticking together, you can instead cut it into approximately 12- to 14-inch sections and place a sheet of lightly floured parchment paper between each layer.
+If you're working in warm, humid conditions, or if you notice the pasta sticking together, you can instead cut it into approximately 12- to 14-inch sections and place a sheet of lightly floured parchment paper between the layers.

 ...catch it as it comes out...